jollifft/TDDMiniHack/README.md

 ```
 Our "Project" class now lets the "Segment" class handle keeping track of the start and end times.
 Our "Project" class now keeps track of the active segment, starting a new one each time the project is started, and ending and adding the segment to a list each time the project is ended.
 Also, notice that we have updated our getter for the duration property to correctly add up the total duration of each segment.

 Go ahead and run all of our tests again.
 If done correctly, all of our tests should now be passing, putting us back at the "Green" phase!
+Again, now is the time you should refactor as you see fit.